 A study by Northwestern University showed that workers who shared funny or embarrassing stories about themselves produced 26 percent more ideas during brainstorming sessions.
 That’s because sharing personal stories is an important part of building team rapport and trust.

 However, remote employees don’t have as many opportunities to have informal conversations as people who work at the same office.
-That’s why you should be proactive in bringing those opportunities into your team meetings.
+That’s why you should be proactive in bringing those opportunities into your remote team meetings.

 Our suggestion?
 Start each team meeting with a short icebreaker or team building activity that helps the team get to know each other a little better.